liamhpr/Credal-Prediction-for-LLMs/README.md

 # Credal Prediction for Large Language Models (LLMs)

- A framework for robust uncertainty quantification in Large Language Models using Credal Sets.
+ A framework for uncertainty quantification in Large Language Models using Credal Sets.

 ## Overview